ovh/venom/executors/imap/README.md

 ### Assertions

-Each execution of a command produces a `result` Its content depends on the command and its execution.\
+Each execution of a command produces a `result`.
+Its content depends on the command and its execution.\
-Taking that multiple commands can be executed in a single testcase, the `result` object follows this syntax:
+Considering that multiple commands can be executed in a single testcase, the `result` object follows this syntax:
 ```json
 {
   "result": {